harshk1234/SQL_Product_Analysis/README.md

 # SQL_Product_Analysis
-##description
+## Description
+This database oprations will help you to execute a business analysis, guiding you to determine which helps to make strategy.

 ![Screenshot](orders.png)

-This database oprations will help you to execute a business analysis, guiding you to determine which helps to make strategy.